AwalaApp/specs/rs003-key-agreement.md

 ## Abstract

 This document describes an asynchronous key agreement and management protocol to establish and maintain secure sessions in bidirectional [messaging channels](rs000-core.md#messaging-protocols).
-Its purpose is to add perfect forward secrecy, [future secrecy](https://signal.org/blog/advanced-ratcheting/) and replay attack mitigation to Relaynet.
+Its purpose is to add perfect forward secrecy, [future secrecy](https://signal.org/blog/advanced-ratcheting/) and replay attack mitigation to [endpoint](rs000-core.md#endpoint-messaging-protocol) and [gateway channels](rs000-core.md#gateway-messaging-protocol).

 ## Introduction

-Relaynet Core defines messaging channels that use end-to-end encryption using public key cryptography to guarantee confidentiality, integrity and non-repudiation.
+Relaynet Core defines messaging channels that use end-to-end encryption to guarantee confidentiality.
 But since messages are always encrypted using the same keys, compromising the keys will compromise past and future messages -- In other words, Relaynet Core does not offer perfect forward secrecy.

 This protocol extends Relaynet to add perfect forward secrecy, future secrecy and replay attack mitigation.
 It is heavily based on the [Extended Triple Diffie-Hellman protocol](https://signal.org/docs/specifications/x3dh/) and the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) from the Signal project, with some notable differences:

 - There is no central server that can provide certificates or public keys for any node in Relaynet, but that is not necessary because peers always have each other's certificates.
 - This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
 - The Diffie-Hellman (DH) exchange can also be done with the traditional finite field approach to lower the barrier to adoption.
-In other words, this protocol does not require Elliptic Curve Cryptography (ECC).
+In other words, this protocol still supports Elliptic Curve Diffie-Hellman (ECDH), but it does not require it.

 The end result is a key agreement and management protocol where ephemeral keys are rotated as the recipient acknowledges the receipt of the previous ephemeral key.

 ## Roles

-This document refers to the two nodes in the sessions as _Alice_ and _Bob_.
-It assumes that Alice wants to initiate a session with Bob, and that she already has has Bob's public key.
+This document refers to the two nodes in the session as _Alice_ and _Bob_, and assumes that Alice wants to initiate a session with Bob.

-Since this protocol applies to sessions on Relaynet channels, Alice and Bob would either be endpoints or gateways, but not a combination of the two -- That is, this protocol does not apply to [bindings](rs000-core.md#message-transport-bindings).
+Since this protocol applies to sessions on Relaynet channels, Alice and Bob MUST be either endpoints or gateways, but not a combination of the two -- That is, this protocol does not apply to [bindings](rs000-core.md#message-transport-bindings).

 ## Parameters